ska-telescope/developer.skatelescope.org/src/tools/jira.rst

 .. figure:: media/jira-dev-panel.png
    :scale: 60%
-   :alt: Example Jira Development Panel
+   :alt: Example Jira Development Panel, on the right of the usual issue screen, showing the number of branches, commits and pull requests (with status)
    :align: center
    :figclass: figborder